3RD PARTY LAB REPORTS & CERTIFICATION

-Because of our close relationships with reliable sources and our long experience in the emerald and conch pearl industry, we have the ability to identify and document accurately, on our state of the art receipts, our emeralds and conch pearls detailing their attributes, treatments and in most cases the origin.
+Because of our close relationships with reliable sources and our long experience in the emerald and conch pearl industry, we have the ability to identify and document accurately, on our state of the art receipts, our emeralds and conch pearls detailing their attributes, treatment and in most cases the origin.
 We also offer a detailed in house report when requested at no extra charge called an Acquisition Cost Report.

-The purpose and function of the Acquisition Cost Report is to establish the customer’s replacement description and value of the merchandise (not including sales tax or shipping/handling charges) for the benefit of an insurance company in the event of a loss, theft or damage to the merchandise.
+The purpose and function of the Acquisition Cost Report is to establish the customers replacement description and value of the merchandise (not including sales tax or shipping/handling charges) for the benefit of an insurance company in the event of a loss, theft or damage to the merchandise.
 It is also educative for the benefit of the customer and their ability to recognize the features inherent in their purchase from Emeralds International.
 Additionally, the document supports the ability of Emeralds International, to recognize a piece of jewelry previously sold by Emeralds International, and brought into our store by a customer wishing to take advantage of our liberal exchange policy, if applicable.

 Click on the link to see a copy of the guide: